philvarner/correctingthenarrative.org/content/posts/timeline-white-supremacy-cville.md

 ---
 title: "A Timeline of Events Related to Racism and White Supremacy in Charlottesville, Virginia"
-date: 2019-12-08T00:00:00-00:00
+date: 2020-10-13T00:00:00-00:00
 ---

-# A Timeline of Events Related to Racism and White Supremacy in Charlottesville, Virginia

-This timeline, as all recorded history, is far from complete.
-Most notably, it only record "events" -- an acute occurrence or change.
+This timeline is far from complete.
+Most notably, it only record "events" -- an acute occurrence or change -- and not on-going situations and processes that have far more effect on people.

 Other timelines: